sskoul/sskoul.github.io/_pages/about.md

 Research Interests
 ======
-My research lies at the intersection of Optimization, Machine Learning and Game Theory.
-I am interested in..
+My research interests lie at the intersection of game theory, theoretical computer science and machine learning.
+A big part of my research concerns the study of natural game-dynamics through the lens of convex optimization as well as the study of equilibrium-computation problems.
+Another part of my work concerns the design of online decision making algorithms by coupling optimization techniques with ideas of theoretical computer science.
+Furthermore, I am also interested in developing efficient methods (or providing lower bounds) for intriguing optimization settings arising in the context of machine learning.